On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Preliminaries

 \begin{definition}[$\epsilon$-Local Differential Privacy] A randomized algorithm ${\mathcal{M}}$ satisfies $\epsilon$-local-differential-privacy ($\epsilon$-LDP), where $\epsilon>0$, if for any pair of input values $v_1, v_2 \in Domain(\mathcal{M})$ and any possible output $y$ of ${\mathcal{M}}$:

 \end{definition}

 In essence, LDP guarantees that it is unlikely for the data aggregator to reconstruct the data source regardless of the prior knowledge.
 The privacy budget $\epsilon$ controls the privacy-utility trade-off for which lower values of $\epsilon$ result in tighter privacy protection.
-Similar to the centralized model of DP, LDP also enjoys several important properties, such as immunity to post-processing ($F(\mathcal{M})$ is $\epsilon$-LDP for any function $F$) and composability~\cite{dwork2014algorithmic}.
+Similar to central DP, LDP also has several important properties, such as immunity to post-processing and composability~\cite{dwork2014algorithmic}.

-In addition, we also use a recent relaxation of LDP known as PIE (Personal Information Entropy)~\cite{Murakami2021}, which aims at quantifying the re-identification risks in the local model.
-PIE is defined as the mutual information between user $U$ (random variable representing a user in $\mathcal{U}$) and perturbed data $Y$ (random variable representing perturbed data) as $\textrm{PIE}=I\left(U;Y\right) \textrm{ } (bits)$.
-As $I\left(U;Y\right)$ approaches 0, almost no information about user $U$ can be obtained through the perturbed data $Y$.
-Based on this observation, the authors in~\cite{Murakami2021} defined the privacy metric $(\mathcal{U},\alpha)$-PIE privacy that guarantees that the PIE is upper bounded by a parameter $\alpha$ for a set of users $\mathcal{U}$.
-More formally, let $p_{U,V}$ be the joint distribution of $U$ and $V$ (random variable representing personal data), $\Psi$ be a finite set of all humans and $\mathcal{U}\subseteq \Psi$ be a finite set of users reporting attribute $A_j$ of size $k_j$, the definition of $(\mathcal{U},\alpha)$-PIE privacy is: